Leveraging Filter Correlations for Deep Model Compression: Conclusion

 \section{Conclusion}

-We have proposed a novel approach for the filter pruning, guided by pairwise correlations of filters.
-Unlike the previous heuristics for the ranking individual filters based on their importance, we proposed a new approach for ranking filter pairs based on the pair's importance to discard the filter from the model that gives the minimal information loss.
-Our approach, as compared to the existing methods, shows state-of-art results, and the efficacy of our method is demonstrated via a comprehensive set of experiments and ablation studies.
-We have shown the generalization capability of our approach and found that, for the object detection task, our pruned architecture shows a slightly better result than the original one.
-Therefore our approach not only prunes the filters but also performs model selection.
+We have proposed a novel approach for filter pruning, which is guided by pairwise correlations of filters.
+Unlike the previous heuristics for measuring individual filters importance for pruning, we proposed a new approach for considering filter pairs importance based on the redundancy present in the pair.
+In the pruning process, we iteratively reduce the redundancy in the model.
+Our approach, as compared to the existing methods, shows state-of-art results.
+The efficacy of our method is demonstrated via a comprehensive set of experiments and ablation studies.
+We have shown the generalization capability of our approach for the object detection task.